eneve/faqr/README.md

 Temporarily delete everything in /assets to reduce size of the APK

-Update the android:versionCode and android:versionName in AndroidManifest.xml
+Update the versionCode and versionName in app/build.gradle

-Using Eclipse ADT - Right click the project > Android Tools > Export Signed Application Package Be sure to select the Savored Production Keystore to sign the package
+Using Android Studio > Menu > Build > Generate Signed APK...

 se.johnston@gmail.com owns the app in Google Play